Speeding-up Graph Algorithms via Clique Partitioning: Experimental Results

-In this section, we compare the performance of \textsf{CPGC} against \textsf{FM} on small graphs, particularly, on graphs with~$n = 2^i$ vertices in each bipartition, where~$i$ ranges from~5 to~7 and the number of edges ranging from 819 to 16,056.
+In this section, we compare the performance of \textsf{CPGR} against \textsf{FM} on small bipartite graphs, particularly, with~$n = 2^i$ vertices in each bipartition, where~$i$ ranges from~5 to~7 and the number of edges ranging from 819 to 16,056.
 However, due to the limitations of \textsf{FM} as previously mentioned, our comparison is constrained to $n = 2^7$ and $m = 16,056$.
-We compare the performance of the two algorithms using two metrics, relative compression ratio, and relative speedup. \looseness=-1
+We compare the performance of the two algorithms using two metrics, speedup, and $R$ relative to \textsf{FM}. \looseness=-1